Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Details of Datasets

 \section{Details of Datasets}

 In the experiment, we adopt the test sets from five datasets for evaluation, including Abg-CoQA~\cite{abg-coqa}, PACIFIC~\cite{pacific}, Otters~\cite{acl21-otters}, TGConv~\cite{coling22-topkg}, and CraigslistBargain~\cite{emnlp18-negotiate}.
 Detailed descriptions of each dataset are as follows: \begin{itemize}[leftmargin=*] \item Abg-CoQA\footnote{\url{https://github.com/MeiqiGuo/AKBC2021-Abg-CoQA/tree/main/abg-coqa}} is constructed based on the CoQA dataset~\cite{coqa} by truncating a partial conversation from the full conversation and selecting ambiguous questions. \item PACIFIC\footnote{\url{https://github.com/dengyang17/PACIFIC/tree/main/data/pacific}.
-Since the labels in the test set is not publicly released, we adopt the validation set for evaluation.} is constructed based on the TAT-QA dataset~\cite{tat-qa}, an question answering dataset in the financial domain, whose contexts contain a hybrid of tables and texts. \citet{pacific} rewrite the questions to be ambiguous for introducing clarification turns in the conversation. \item Otters is a next-turn target-oriented dialogue dataset, which requires the agent proactively generate a transition utterance to approach the designated target.
-We adopt the processed version\footnote{\url{https://github.com/yyyyyyzt/topkgchat}} by \citet{coling22-topkg} for evaluation. \item TGConv is constructed based on ConvAI2~\cite{convai2} and is split to two settings, including "easy-to-reach" and "hard-to-reach". \item CraigslistBargain was created in a negotiation setting where two crowdsourced workers play the roles of the buyer and the seller to bargain the price of an item.
+Since the labels in the test set is not publicly released, we adopt the validation set for evaluation.} is constructed based on the TAT-QA dataset~\cite{tat-qa}, an question answering dataset in the financial domain, whose contexts contain a hybrid of tables and texts. \citet{pacific} rewrite the questions to be ambiguous for introducing clarification turns in the conversation. \item OTTers is a next-turn target-oriented dialogue dataset, which requires the agent proactively generate a transition utterance to approach the designated target.
+We adopt the processed version\footnote{\url{https://github.com/yyyyyyzt/topkgchat}} by \citet{coling22-topkg} for evaluation.
+The topic is represented as a set of topical keywords. \item TGConv is constructed based on ConvAI2~\cite{convai2} and is split to two settings, including "easy-to-reach" and "hard-to-reach".
+The topic is also represented as a set of topical keywords. \item CraigslistBargain was created in a negotiation setting where two crowdsourced workers play the roles of the buyer and the seller to bargain the price of an item.
 We adopt the processed version\footnote{\url{https://github.com/rishabhjoshi/DialoGraph\_ICLR21/tree/main}} by \citet{iclr21-negotiate-strategy} for evaluation, which assigns 10 dialogue acts and 21 negotiation strategies to the utterances. \end{itemize}